matatirosolutions/fm-layout-to-entity/README.md

 Options:
-  -r, --repo[=REPO]     Should a repository also be generated. [default: false] -h, --help            Display this help message
+  -r, --repo[=REPO]     Should a repository also be generated. [default: false] -a, --attributes      Use PHP 8+ attributes, rather than comment-based annotations -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version